Praveenkushinpi/CLACK/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/3b11d3e9-1570-4bee-be9e-9858a2958561)

+## Day 2 -
+time 12:26
-## Day 2 - starting again full of motivation feel like g fuel is running in my viens and after 4 hours schemtic and i am not gonna leave my laptop and seat until i finish my keyboard let do this
+starting again full of motivation feel like g fuel is running in my viens and after 4 hours schemtic and i am not gonna leave my laptop and seat until i finish my keyboard let do this
 ![image](https://github.com/user-attachments/assets/b69c75a6-7521-4378-a04e-f8a158829733)